alii/alistair-blog/posts/serverless-oauth.md

 <small>Before we start, you can view the entire code [here](https://github.com/alii/nextjs-discord-oauth)</small>

 Since the early days of man, OAuth has always been a struggle for new developers.
-In the stone age, we struggled with three things; starting fires, finding food, and figuring out why our OAuth scopes aren't working.
+In the stone age, we struggled with three things: starting fires, finding food, and figuring out why our OAuth scopes weren't working.
 Well explorer, look no further.
 Today, we'll be going through the process of connecting & deploying Discord's OAuth 2 API with Next.js and serverless [now functions](https://vercel.com/docs/serverless-functions/introduction)

 ---